 I fell in love with Italian Wedding soup when I was going to University- at the cafeteria in U of C's Engineering building, of all places.
 I wasn't an engineering student, but my best friend was.
 And she let me in on one of the best-kept secrets on campus- they had amazing soup and it was cheap!
 Those words were music to a starving student's ears.
 I have yet to come across a version that was as good as that one until I created this Easy Italian Wedding Soup Recipe (with frozen meatballs)!

 This delicious soup recipe is also Weight Watchers friendly @ 4 WW points.

-I don't know about you, but I don't have time for making little homemade meatballs for soup.
+I don't know about you, but I don't have time to make little homemade meatballs for soup.
 That is definitely not happening in this girl's world.
-Making meatballs is time consuming.
+Making meatballs is time-consuming.
 And if I'm making meatballs, I'm going to make my Slow Cooker Sweet & Sour Meatballs for a special or holiday dinner.